The Town Board of Trustees approved the Town's 2018 budget and 2018 - 2022 financial plans in November, 2017. Total 2018 budgets exceed $40 million.

-2018 proposed budgets total $45.0 million.
-Because of increasing property values combined with continued cost control efforts, property tax rates controlled by the Town are projected to continue to remain stable or decrease including:
+Because of increasing property values combined with continued cost control efforts, property tax rates controlled by the Town will remain stable or decrease including:

-• Superior Metropolitan District (SMD) No. 2 tax at 5.24 mills.
-This tax rate is down 35% since the District was dissolved at the end of 2003 and the Town assumed maintenance, capital project and debt service responsibilities.
+• Superior Metropolitan District (SMD) No. 2 tax reduced from 5.200 to 5.025.
+This tax rate is down 37% since the District was dissolved at the end of 2003 and the Town assumed maintenance, capital project and debt service responsibilities.
 This tax will end after 2018.

-• Superior Metropolitan District (SMD) No. 3 tax reduced to 5.07 mills.
+• Superior Metropolitan District (SMD) No. 3 tax reduced from 5.10 to 5.08 mills.
 This tax rate is down 37% since the District was dissolved.
 This tax will end after 2018.

 2018 will be the 15th consecutive year the Town has decreased at least one of our property tax rates.

 Utility fee changes include a 5% increase in sewer service/usage charges.
 An “average” residential customer will see their bill increase a little more than $1 per month as a result of this fee increase.
 This rate adjustment is necessary to offset increased operational utility costs, routine system capital maintenance, debt service and utility system capital improvements anticipated as a result of unfunded State and Federal mandates.
 Previously, water rates were projected to increase at 5% annually for the foreseeable future (at least through 2022).
 However with recent new connections/growth to the water utility system (primarily in Downtown Superior), water rates are projected to remain flat, or no increases, through 2022.